structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Navigation & Routing.md

 If multiple pages have the same name and the same permissions, Structr cannot distinguish between them and only one will be displayed.

+### Pages vs. static files

+It is important to understand the difference between dynamic pages and static files when it comes to URL resolution.

+For dynamic pages (Page nodes with their tree of Template and DOM elements), Structr is flexible: `/product`, `/product/`, and `/product/index.html` all resolve to the page named `product`.
+This is the standard behavior unless custom URL routing is configured.

+For static files served from the virtual filesystem, Structr resolves paths exactly.
+A request to `/product` or `/product/` resolves to the folder named `product`, not to a file like `index.html` inside it.
+Unlike traditional web servers such as Apache or Nginx, Structr does not automatically map directory paths to index files.

+This distinction matters when migrating static websites into Structr's virtual filesystem.
+If your static HTML files use directory-style links like `href="/product/"`, those links will resolve to the folder rather than to an `index.html` file within it.
+You need to use explicit file references like `href="/product/index.html"` instead.

 ## The start page

 When users navigate to the root URL (`/`), Structr displays a start page based on one of two configurations: